-The basic requirement behind P25’s concept is based on innovation of the next generation.
+The basic requirement behind P25 Radio System’s concept is based on the innovation of the next generation.
 The design allows the mingling of analog and digital systems.
 The purpose is to maintain public safety operations using compatibility as an effective management tool gradually, replacing outdated radios and infrastructure equipment.
 P25 standards involve digital Land Mobile Radio (LMR) services, using an open architecture system- the standard interfaces with operations.
-The benefits for the agencies are improvements in operations and a measured investment in current technology with a clear vision of the future.
+The benefits for the agencies are improvements in operations and measured investment in current technology with a clear vision of the future.

 Compatibility Workings of P25

 The open architecture makes it easier for older systems to add, upgrade and trade out components without affecting its performance.
 Existing radios transmit information and the receivers pass the information forward.
 The objectives in compatibility environments provide the following:

 - Extending the equipment lifecycle using open systems architecture

 - Maintaining reliable intra-agency and inter-agency communications

 - Connection to new technology improves functionality and capabilities for public safety

 - Interoperability with compatible P25 Radio System standards allows users of multiple agencies to communicate directly without loss or interruption of transmission.